Unity-Technologies/ReproProjectWizard/README.md

 ## Known Issues ##

-* The tool doesn’t include any assets assigned to settings files (specifically the Graphics Settings window).
+* The tool doesn’t include assets assigned to settings files.
 These need to be added to the Common Files list manually.
+Graphics Settings has been hard coded to copy SRP and Custom Shader resources.
 * Dependencies of asset bundles are not tracked currently.